laurilubi/tretton37-visma-timereporting/README.md

 # tretton37-visma-timereporting
 Chrome extension to get user-friendly Visma Time reporting experience.
+Chrome extensions now work in other browser too, eg Firefox.

 # install
 `TODO` Non-developer version will be put it into Chrome Web Store.